Photo Submitted by Andrea Woroch

 These tips can help you cut the big cost of you big day.

-Here’s a roundup of nine common financial mistakes soon-to-be married partners make when planning their wedding, and how best to avoid them.
+Here’s a roundup of eight common financial mistakes soon-to-be married partners make when planning their wedding, and how best to avoid them.

 Dismissing wedding coordinators.

 A popular money-saving tip is to forego wedding planners and coordinators.
 However, wedding planners often have access to package perks unavailable to bargain-shopping couples and can also help review and enforce vendor contracts.
 Their expertise and relationships can actually save you money and help you avoid spending needlessly on elements that will just bust your budget.
 Depending on your desired venue and planning needs, a wedding planner might be a good option.